nerdingitout/serverless-sentiment/README.md

 ## Test Your application and View logs
 - Open the frontend application from the external route and submit messages in the form.
 ![image](https://user-images.githubusercontent.com/36239840/105845286-f9f1d800-5ff3-11eb-9a7c-d052cc1a35ff.png)
-- Use ```oc get pods``` command to see the pods from the serverless application get created and destroyed.
-Run it multiple times and notice changes how the application scales up and down everytime you submit your sentences through the frontend application.
+- Use the `oc get pods` command to see the pods from the serverless application get created and destroyed.
+Run it multiple times and notice changes in how the application scales up and down everytime you submit your sentences through the frontend application.
 ```
 oc get pods
 ```